Teodoro Obiang Nguema Mbasogo: Early life

-From a family of the Esangui ethnic clan, Obiang was born on 5 June 1942 in the town of Akoacám (Mongomo district, Wele-Nzas province), belonging to the colony of Spanish Guinea, on the current border with Gabon, within the Continental Equatorial Guinea.
-Son of the Gabonese Santiago Nguema Eneme Obama and María Mbasogo Ngui, he was the third of ten brothers, among whom are also the National Security Delegate Armengol Ondo Nguema and former National Defense Minister Antonio Mba Nguema.
-Obiang's parents emigrated from Gabon to avoid paying capitation taxes and take advantage of the good economic situation in Spanish Guinea.
-After the death of María Mbasogo Ngui, Obiang and his brothers were raised by his father and his new wife Carmen Mikue Mbira.
+From a family of the Esangui ethnic clan, Obiang was born on 5 June 1942 in the town of Akoacám (Mongomo district, Wele-Nzas province), belonging to the continental region of the colony of Spanish Guinea on the present-day border with Gabon.
+Obiang was the third of ten sons born to the Gabonese Santiago Nguema Eneme Obama, among whom are also the National Security Delegate Armengol Ondo Nguema and former National Defense Minister Antonio Mba Nguema.
+Obiang's parents emigrated from Gabon to avoid paying capitation taxes and take advantage of Spanish Guinea's good economic situation.
+After María Mbasogo Ngui died, Obiang and his brothers were raised by his father and his new wife, Carmen Mikue Mbira.

-Obiang completed his first studies at the Cardenal Cisneros School Group in Ebibeyin and at the La Salle Center in Bata (now the Enrique Nvo Okenve National College), where he obtained a degree in labor administration.
+Obiang completed his first studies at the Cardenal Cisneros School Group in Ebibeyin and the La Salle Center in Bata (now the Enrique Nvo Okenve National College), where he obtained a degree in labor administration.

-Obiang joined the Colonial Guard during Equatorial Guinea's colonial period and attended the General Military Academy in Zaragoza, Spain.
-He achieved the rank of lieutenant after his uncle, Francisco Macías Nguema, was elected the country's first president.
-Under Macías, Obiang held various positions, including the governor of Bioko and leader of the National Guard.
-He was also head of Black Beach Prison, notorious for severely torturing its inmates.